Leeds Festival: Sam Fender crowned king of the North with career-defining set

 It caps a remarkable summer for Fender and co who performed at their beloved St James' Park earlier this summer.

-Before the final offering of Hypersonic Missiles, a song about finding love in a hopeless, dystopian place, the singer thanks his merry band of men, which includes his brother.
+Before the final offering of Hypersonic Missiles, a song about finding love in a hopeless, dystopian place, the singer thanks his merry band of men, which includes his "brother" Joe.

 "It might be my name on the tin but I'm just the [bloke] at the front."